 856 (Earthquake) Tunisia

 1910 – The neon light was displayed for the first time at the Paris Motor Show at the Grand Palace.
-The lamp was developed by French inventor Georges Claude.
-Advertising neon signs started showing up in 1913, notably at the Paris Opera House.
+French inventor Georges Claude developed the lamp.
+Neon signs started advertising in 1913, notably at the Paris Opera House.
 The most famous neon sign is probably the Las Vegas sign.

 1919 – The Quebec Bridge over the Saint Lawrence River between Sainte-Foy (near Quebec City) and Lévis, Quebec opened.